-- The Community Courts Act 10 of 2003, reported as a bill in the 2nd and 3rd country submission, has been passed and came into operation in 2003 although some of the provisions pertaining to these courts are not yet fully operational.
-The Act provides for the recognition and establishment of community courts and the application of customary law by these courts.6 Community Courts must be courts of record operating within the overarching constitutional framework.
+- The Community Courts Act 10 of 2003, provides for the recognition and establishment of community courts and the application of customary law by these courts.
 The Act states that a party to any proceedings before a community court shall appear in person and may represent him- or herself or be represented by any person of his or her choice.
 This means that women cannot be represented by traditional male "guardians" (i.e. fathers or husbands) without their consent.
-The Act includes a right of appeal to the magistrates' courts. - The Children's Status Act 6 of 2006 (which came into force in 2008) removes legal discrimination against children born outside of marriage in areas such as inheritance rights and provides that unmarried parents have equal rights to care for their children. - The Labour Act 11 of 2007 (which came into force in 2009) provides improved provisions for maternity leave for women.
-Women who have worked for more than 6 months for the same employer are entitled to maternity leave (previously a woman had to work for her employer for 12 months), and discrimination on the grounds of present, past or future pregnancy is forbidden.
+The Act includes a right of appeal to the magistrates' courts. - The Children's Status Act 6 of 2006 removes legal discrimination against children born outside of marriage in areas such as inheritance rights and provides that unmarried parents have equal rights to care for their children. - The Labour Act 11 of 2007 provides improved provisions for maternity leave for women.
+Women who have worked for more than 6 months for the same employer are entitled to maternity leave.
+Previously a woman had to work for her employer for 12 months, and thus discrimination on the grounds of present, past or future pregnancy is forbidden.
 Both male and female employees are entitled to compassionate leave in the case of the death or serious illness of a close family member.
-Discrimination on the grounds of pregnancy and HIV status is now prohibited, in addition to discrimination on the basis of sex, marital status and family responsibilities (which were covered by the previous law).
 Sexual harassment in the workplace is defined and prohibited.